MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M04-Unit 6 Create a Traffic Manager profile using the Azure portal.md

     module: 'Module - Load balancing non-HTTP(S) traffic in Azure'
 ---

-# Exercise: Create a Traffic Manager Profile using the Azure portal
+# M04-Unit 6 Create a Traffic Manager profile using the Azure portal

 In this exercise, you will create a Traffic Manager profile to deliver high availability for the fictional Contoso Ltd organization's web application.

-In this exercise you will create two instances of a web application deployed in two different regions (East US and West Europe).
+You will create two instances of a web application deployed in two different regions (East US and West Europe).
 The East US region will act as a primary endpoint for Traffic Manager, and the West Europe region will act as a failover endpoint.

 You will then create a Traffic Manager profile based on endpoint priority.
 This profile will direct user traffic to the primary site running the web application.
 Traffic Manager will continuously monitor the web application, and if the primary site in East US is unavailable, it will provide automatic failover to the backup site in West Europe.